AndrewSenff/IN_SE_PowerQuery/README.md

-IN_SE_PowerQuery
+# IN_SE_PowerQuery
-PowerQuery designed to pull basic Indiana-specific SE data for your students in PowerSchool.
+PowerQuery designed to pull basic Indiana Special Education record information from the state DB extensions